 Rubbermaid Stock Tanks

-Rubbermaid stock tanks are a good option if you are looking more for function over form.
-If aesthetics aren't particularly important to you, and you simply want something comfortable for the turtles, and easy for you to keep clean.
+Rubbermaid stock tanks (or otherwise like these) are a good option if you are looking more for function over form.
+If aesthetics aren’t particularly important to you, and you simply want something comfortable for the turtles, and easy for you to keep clean.

 They come in a variety of sizes: 50, 70, 100, 150 and 300 gallons (although I would probably not opt for the 50 gallon simply because it is not deep enough, at around 12 inches).